iliabylich/ruby-ractors-and-concurrent-data-structures/src/better_queue/marking.md

 }
 ```

+Both take a function as a callback and call it when it's time.

-> This pattern definitely can be implemented by returning `GuardAsGc` and `GuardAsConsumer` objects that do unlocking in the destructors, like it's usually implementation in all languages with [RAII](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization).
+> This pattern definitely can be implemented by returning `GuardAsGc` and `GuardAsConsumer` objects that do unlocking in their destructors, like it's usually implementation in all languages with [RAII](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization).

 Now we can change our `MpmcQueue` to embed and utilize this code: